 Our Verdict at a Glance

-We rate Trupanion 3.8 out of 5.
-It's one of the most complete pet insurance policies you can buy — and one of the most expensive.
+We rate Trupanion 3.5 out of 5.
+It combines uncapped benefits, a lifetime per-condition deductible, and clinic-level direct pay, but no public matched dataset establishes a national price rank.
 Whether that trade is worth it comes down to your pet's health risk and your budget, not a one-size verdict.
 Our rating rewards the uncapped coverage and direct-to-vet payment, and marks it down for the price and the fine print (see how we review).

 Pros

-- No annual, per-incident, or lifetime payout caps, with a flat 90% reimbursement.
+- No annual, per-incident, or lifetime payout caps, with reimbursement up to 90%; the issued form and jurisdiction control.

 - A per-condition deductible that can save thousands on a chronic, lifelong illness — you pay it once, not every year.